Robert Kipniss: Influences

 Other locations that inspired Kipniss were alleys in Columbus, Ohio, which he sketched in 1958.
-In 1989 he briefly visited Elsah, Illinois, a small town on the Missouri River (since 1974 on the National Register of Historic Places) where the narrow streets and many limestone houses made an impression on him.
+In 1989 he briefly visited Elsah, Illinois, a small town on the Mississippi River (since 1974 on the National Register of Historic Places) where the narrow streets and many limestone houses made an impression on him.
 He returned the next year to do sketches that became the basis of works in other mediums.
 In 1993 the woods and fields of northwestern Connecticut provided inspiration for paintings and mezzotints.

 Works

 Paintings

 Kipniss's early work consisted of abstractions, biomorphic forms, landscapes, cityscapes, still lifes, and figures.
 The majority of these works were landscapes of subdued color, often with few details, and loosely brushed.
 Large Trees at Dusk (1962) was one of several paintings and drawings in 1961 and 1962 which introduced a boldness of form and a more pronounced moodiness.

 The paintings and prints that followed, executed either in black and white or in color, include numerous variations in the shape, size, and placement of trees.
 Large Trees at Dusk exhibits the beginning of Kipniss's purification of tree forms, his use of closely related hues in a subdued or dark range, and the sense of solitude characteristic of his mature output.
 Of the paintings and prints since 1962, hundreds show the interplay of tree trunks, focusing on close or more distance views.

 In the review of a solo painting show in Manhattan in 1966, a Time magazine critic wrote: "In the twilight zone between recollection and imagination, a New York painter has found a vista of mind and mood that he calls ‘the Inner Landscape.’
 With hushed tones, feathered brushing and eerie chiaroscuro, he invests his scenes with the appearance of reality and the ambiance of dream."

 Splash III (2003) is an example of Kipniss's paintings of trees extending into grassy landscapes.
 Many paintings of this type, which occasionally have one or more generic houses, display his use of closely related tones, a strong accent on the purity of form, refined silhouetting, and pronounced luminosity.
 Kipniss composes his forms and spaces separately, working on each alternately after the paint has dried.
 He brushes between them and recomposes each area more than once, sometimes with five or six passes in order to get "the varied parts of the image to mesh together."